frostwire/frostwire/android/README.md

 **A file sharing client, media player and simple file manager for your Android devices.**

-FrostWire for Android lets you search and download files from the BitTorrent network and several popular cloud services.
+FrostWire for Android lets you search and download files from the BitTorrent network and several popular cloud video services.

 All the BitTorrent functionality is done using FrostWire's [jlibtorrent](https://github.com/frostwire/frostwire-jlibtorrent) library, a set of high level [libtorrent](https://github.com/arvidn/libtorrent) wrappers.